appujet/simzy/README.md

 ## Usage

-Simzy is built to be intuitive and simple to integrate into your projects.
+string-proximity. is built to be intuitive and simple to integrate into your projects.

 ### Calculating String Similarity